 Back on the 2nd of January, 2021, I suffered a stroke.
-I was in the sauna at the time and I felt something “go wrong” in my brain.
+I was in the sauna at the time, and I felt something “go wrong” in my brain.
 All of a sudden, I experienced severe balance issues and felt nauseous.
 I hopped out of the sauna and went outside to lie down, but it didn’t seem to be getting any better.

 I then tried to relocate upstairs back to my room eleven floors up, but my balance was still off.
 I managed to get there eventually, falling into and touching the side walls as I went.
 Even standing up straight was incredibly difficult, and walking without falling sideways was impossible.
-I called the emergency hotline in Australia – 000 and informed the person on the other end that I was having a stroke and I needed someone to come over as soon as possible.
+I called the emergency hotline in Australia – 000 and informed the other end that I was having a stroke and I needed someone to come over as soon as possible.

 The acronym F.A.S.T. stood for: